tzi/tropiq.js/README.md

 It allows to make vanillaJS plugins available for the jQuery community.

-Why develop a jTropiq plugin ?
+Why develop a jTropiq plugin?
 --------

-You like to write vanillaJS ? mee too !
+You like to write vanillaJS? mee too!
 With jTropiq (~0.5kB) you can write a plugin in vanillaJS and made it also working with jQuery.
 And by doing so, your users will know easily how to use your plugins.